zammad/zammad-admin-documentation/system/core-workflows/limitations.rst

 Limitations
 ===========

-Core Workflows do not replace Trigger
+Core Workflows do not replace Triggers
   Workflows manipulate the behavior of fields.
 However, they do not set values in fields because of actions.